arsath5878-max/file-organizer/README.md

 # File Organizer

-This is a simple Python project that organizes files into folders based on their extensions.
+This is a simple Python project that automatically organizes files into different folders based on their file type.

+For example, if a folder contains images, videos, PDFs, and Python files, the program will create separate folders and move the files into them.

 ## Features

-- Select a folder
+- Select any folder from the computer
-- Preview files
+- Preview the files before organizing
-- Organize files
+- Organize files based on their extensions
+- Create folders automatically
 - Handle duplicate file names
-- Show file counts
+- Show how many files were organized
-- Undo the last organization
+- Undo the previous organization
-- Multiple files can be undone one operation at a time
+- Simple graphical interface using Tkinter

-## Project files
+## Project Structure

 ```text
 File_Organizer/